johandry/VeDeV/README.md

 * [Vagrant](https://dl.bintray.com/mitchellh/vagrant/vagrant_1.7.1.msi): (Required) Used to manage the virtual machine.
     - Download the MSI from https://www.vagrantup.com/downloads.html.
     - Execute it and follow the instructions.
+This installation may take a while.
+    - To test, open a command console and type: vagrant --version

 * [Vagrant Manager](http://vagrantmanager.com/windows/): (Optional) GUI for Vagrant.
 It is optional but would be nice to have it.
     - Download the latest version from http://vagrantmanager.com/downloads/ or https://github.com/lanayotech/vagrant-manager-windows/releases